-On the way into Caldas you’ll whiz past an ancient walled city.
+On the way into Caldas from Lisbon you’ll whiz past an ancient walled city.
 That Óbidos.
 This charming village is a little like stepping into a fairytale.
-Within the high stone walls is a village of white washed houses.
+Within the high stone walls is a village of white-washed houses.
 Wander up and down the tiny cobbled streets, popping into bookstores, bakeries and tasting ginjinha, a sour cherry liqueur made famous by the town.
 Leave time to climb the walls and circle the town from above – it’s particularly spectacular at sunset.

 10. Buy a Caldas dick